Skip to content

 Properties Any properties a weapon has are listed in the Properties column.
 Each property is defined in the Properties section.

 Mastery Each weapon has a mastery property, which is defined in the Mastery Properties section.
-To use or replace that property, you must have a feature that lets you use it.
+To use or replace that property, you must have a feature that lets you do it.

 Short-Arm